iwilfried/Adobe-XD-eBook/_docs/Getting Started/Symbols.md

 ---

 In the course of a design project you will use some images and/or elements over and over.
 A timesaving tip is to add that image or element as a symbol.
 This way you can insert it into your design without having to re-create it.
 Create a Symbol: There are multiple ways to create a symbol in Adobe XD:

 Option 1: Select the object and click + in the Symbols library.
-(shown with red arrow below)

 Option 2: Select the object and press Command + K (on Mac), or Ctrl + K (on Windows).

 Option 3: Right-click the object and select “Make Symbol.”

 Option 4: For Mac users, select the object then use the Object menu > Make Symbol.

 ![](https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Symbol-01.png)